LibCrowds/project-lcp/README.md

 `https://analyse.libcrowds.com/<project_short_name>/<result-id>`.
 This ensures that we can later identify the cards that still need to be processed by alternative means.
 The result ID can be found in the results CSV file.

+## Uploading images to Flickr

+Below are some basic guidelines for uploading images to Flickr, for further help please refer to the Flickr documentation.

+1. Log in to [Flickr](https://www.flickr.com) using the LibCrowds credentials.
+2. Click the upload icon at the top right of the screen.
+3. Select your images.
+    - **Important:** Wait until all images have loaded before proceeding!
+To check, scroll to the bottom of the window and wait for the thumbnails to appear.
+4. Click All on the toolbar to select all images.
+5. Click **Add to albums** and create a new album for **this specific LibCrowds project**.
+6. Click **Upload n Photos** at the top right of the screen.

 ## Downloading images